pyinstaller/pyinstaller.github.io/funding.rst

    |PyInstaller| development can only continue
    if users provide reasonable concrete funding.
-   Otherwise isues and pull-requests will be left to linger until somebody can’t afford to not fix them.
+   Otherwise issues and pull-requests will be left to linger until somebody can’t afford to not fix them.

    While PyInstaller is a voluntary project,